thinc5/simple-c-http-server/README.md

 # simple-c-http-server
-A very, very simple http server written in C to consume github webhooks and do things.
+A very, simple http server written in C to consume github webhooks and do things.

 ## Rationale
 Can I build a small binary that largely follows the suckless philosophy which can handle my limited continuous integration needs?